aarongitlin/agv2/source/projects/case-study-cmf.md

 client: "CM&F"
 project_type: "Waterfall"
 image_path: "../images/CMF/pixel_cloud.png"
-intro: "A small but prominent insurance company based in New York City commissioned us to redesign their website and integrate a CMS to suit their needs"
+dash_intro: "A small but prominent insurance company based in New York City commissioned us to redesign their website and integrate a CMS to suit their needs"
+article_intro: "CM&F is not such a big name compared to some of the other clients I worked with at Tigerspike, but they still had some complex challenges to solve.
+As a family business, they have a trusted client base and positive reputation, but pretty old school systems.
+A lot of phone calls, paper forms, and yes, even faxes."

 ---

-CM&F is not such a big name compared to some of the other clients I worked with at Tigerspike, but they still had some complex challenges to solve.
-As a family business, they have a trusted client base and positive reputation, but pretty old school systems.
-A lot of phone calls, paper forms, and yes, even faxes.

 ##Discover
 They knew that their current website wasn't working.
 They received a lot of phone calls from people looking for information that was already on the site, but hard to find.
 They also had trouble keeping it up to date, because only part of it was behind a Content Management System, and an outdated one at that.